Hatfield, Hertfordshire: History

 The name Hatfield derives from the Old English hǣðfeld meaning 'heath field'.

 In the early tenth century Hatfield belonged to a vir potens (powerful man) called Ordmær and his wife Ealde, who may have been the grandfather of King Edward the Martyr.
 Sometime between 932 and 956 he exchanged the town for land in Devon with Æthelstan Half-King, who then gave it to his sons.
 King Edgar seized the land when he became king on 959, claiming that Ordmær and Ealde had bequeathed it to him, but Æthelstan's sons recovered it after Edgar died.
 Hatfield is recorded in Domesday Book of 1086 as the property of the Abbey of Ely, and unusually the original census data that compilers of Domesday used survives, giving us slightly more information than in the final Domesday record.
 No other records remain until 1226, when Henry III granted the Bishops of Ely rights to an annual four-day fair and a weekly market.
 The town was then called Bishop's Hatfield.

 Hatfield House is the seat of the Cecil family, the Marquesses of Salisbury.
 Elizabeth Tudor was confined there for three years in what is now known as The Old Palace in Hatfield Park.
-Legend has it that she learnt here of her accession as queen in 1558 while sitting under an oak tree in the Park.
-She held her first Council in the Great Hall (The Old Palace) of Hatfield.
+Legend has it that she was informed of her accession as queen in 1558 while resting under an oak tree in the park.
+She presided over her first Council in the Great Hall (The Old Palace) of Hatfield.
 In 1851 the route of the Great North Road (now the A1000) was altered to avoid cutting through the grounds of Hatfield House.